Hearts of Stone

 "Hearts of Stone" was covered and taken to the charts in 1954 by East Coast R&B vocal group the Charms, causing the story of the Jewels' involvement to be ignored by various writers and DJs who assume the Charms' cover was the original.
 The Charms' version of the song went to number one on the R&B Best Sellers and number fifteen on the pop charts.

-A different song, also with the name "Hearts of Stone", was written by Bruce Springsteen and recorded during the Darkness on the Edge of Town sessions (appears on the anthology box set Tracks).
-It was recorded and released by Southside Johnny and the Asbury Jukes on their 1978 album Hearts of Stone.

 Other recordings

-It also has been recorded by:
+"Hearts of Stone" has also been recorded by:

-A 1953/54 version by Eddie Cochran was released in 1997 on the album Rockin' It Country Style.